 In 1908, Robert William Gladstone (1879-1951), Henry Burton Sharman (1865-1953) and John N. Lyon of Manitoba, combined forces to form the Ontario Metal Culvert Company.
 The letters of patent issued for that and subsequent years also included the wives of Sharman and Lyon.

-Based in Guelph, this company was to metamorphose several times during its development.
+Based in Guelph, this company was metamorphosed several times during its development.
 In 1915, it became known across the country as the Canada Ingot Iron Company.
-In 1931 it was sometimes associated with Armco Drainage and Metal Products before, in 1969, becoming relabelled as Armco Canada Ltd. In between these years, the company became one of the oldest and better-known producers in Canada of corrugated galvanized metal culverts and pipes as well as road equipment.
+In 1931 it was sometimes associated with Armco Drainage and Metal Products before, in 1969, being relabelled as Armco Canada Ltd. In between these years, the company became one of the oldest and better-known producers in Canada of corrugated galvanized metal culverts, pipes, and road equipment.
 Its products were produced and utilized in highway construction as far west as Vancouver and east as Halifax.

 Founded by a Theologian and a Teacher

-Another major participant was Robert William Gladstone born in Oxford, Ontario .
+Another major participant was Robert William Gladstone born in Oxford, Ontario.
 He had been a teacher but now helped to operate this fledgling company.
 As a partial owner, he became financially successful.
 Like Sharman, he moved in another direction.
 In the fall of 1925, he ran as a Liberal against Conservative Hugh Guthrie in the Federal Election in Wellington South.
-Gladstone lost, but did not give up.
-He became an MP 10-years later in 1943.
+Gladstone lost but did not give up.
+He became an MP 10 years later in 1935.
 He was re-elected in both 1940 and 1945.
-Several of his speeches deal with the need to address the manufacturing and farmer sectors of Canada.
+Several of his speeches deal with the need to address Canada’s manufacturing and farmer sectors.
 He also made several comments on the piano industry.
-Gladstone closed out his political career as a Senator sitting from September 1949 to his death in office, in Ottawa in 1951.
+Gladstone closed out his political career as a Senator, sitting from September 1949 to his death in office, in Ottawa in 1951.

 Edward L. Campbell

-One other important contributor to the company’s success was Edward L. Campbell (1901-1971).
-This Yonkers born, American had been an engineer for the Illinois Division of Highways.
+An important contributor to the company’s success was Edward L. Campbell (1901-1971).
+This Yonkers-born, American had been an engineer for the Illinois Division of Highways.
 He held this position from 1922 to 1926 when he moved to Guelph.
 In all likelihood, he was recruited by Gladstone during one of his frequent visits to the United States.
-In Guelph, Campbell became active in the operation and managing of Canada Metal Company.
+In Guelph, Campbell became active in the operation and management of the Canada Ingot Iron Company.
 According to an article in the Winnipeg Free Press dated July 25, 1934, he left his position of sales engineer and became Western General Manager, moving to Winnipeg and establishing a manufacturing facility for the in 1927/1928.

 During this period, Campbell was responsible for the establishment and operation of several Western plants in Edmonton, Regina and Vancouver as well as “branch distributing yards” in Calgary and Saskatoon.
-During this period, he established a residence in Winnipeg on 989 McMillan Street.
-He is listed in the Henderson Directory from 1934 to 1946.
-After this, he returned to the Guelph headquarters where he continued to run the company, retiring as President in 1966.
+According to the Henderson Directory, he established a residence in Winnipeg on 989 McMillan Street.
+Campbell from 1934 to 1946.
+After returning to the Guelph headquarters, he continued to run the company, retiring as its President in 1966.

 Campbell, like Gladstone, was heavily invested in the Guelph community.
 While Gladstone chose politics, Campbell was a member of the Engineers Club of Toronto and the Association of Professional Engineers of Ontario.
-He became president of a number of organizations including:
+He became president of several organizations including:

 He was also president of the Corrugated Metal Pipe Institute.